Shifting Intergenerational Patterns and Trusting Your Parenting Instincts

 Parent burnout can happen when the emotional, physical, and mental demands of caregiving exceed the support and rest available to someone.
 This experience is common, especially during periods of transition, identity shifts, or chronic stress.
 In our predominantly individualistic culture, parents are surrounded by unspoken and explicit expectations to shoulder responsibilities alone, when caregiving is often more sustainable when enveloped in community support.
 Parent burnout is not a personal failure.
 It is a natural response to prolonged strain in a culture that often expects parents to meet every need without enough support.

-PMDD, PCOS, Endometriosis, and Perimenopause: How Hormones Affect Your Mental Health
+PMDD, PCOS / PMOS, Endometriosis, and Perimenopause: How Hormones Affect Your Mental Health

 Hormonal shifts and imbalances across the reproductive lifespan can influence mood, energy, sleep, anxiety, and emotion regulation.
 These shifts occur during menstrual cycles, fertility treatment, miscarriage and pregnancy loss, the transition from pregnancy to postpartum, and during perimenopause and menopause.
 While these experiences are often grouped together under the umbrella of hormonal changes, they do not all affect mental health in the same way.